Home / FAQ’S

 There are several documents that are needed for the AMIR programme appilcation process.
 Please refer to the application guidelines on our apply page to learn more.

 The admissions procedure varies according to a students’ chosen host institution.
-Students selected for the AMIR programme will be contacted in due time with information on how to proceed with local admission/registration in their first year at either Bordeaux or NOVA Lisbon.
+Students selected for the AMIR programme will be contacted in due time with information on how to proceed with local admission/registration in their first year at either Bordeaux, NOVA Lisbon, The niversity of Miskolc or the university of Tartu.

 There are several scholarship opportunities to study on the AMIR Programme.
 Please visit our fees and scholarships page to learn more.

 AMIR is a two year full time master programme.
-First year classes at the University of Bordeaux and NOVA Lisbon start at the beginning and middle of September respectively.
+First year classes at the University of Bordeaux, NOVA Lisbon, the univesity of Bordeaux or the university of Tartu start at the beginning and middle of September respectively.
 Please note that depending on a students’ choice of second year host university, the local academic calendar may mean that students will not finish their second year until November or even December.

 The programme is aimed at applicants that have a Bachelor’s degree in Engineering and Environmental Sciences, with advanced knowledge in Chemistry (minimum 3 years of study or 180 ECTS credits), or a Bachelor’s Degree in Chemistry, Physical-Chemistry, Materials (or Matter) Sciences.
 Candidates are assessed and selected on the following qualifying factors: